MadMando/ai-setup-with_docker/README.md

 # Docker AI Setup

-Run AI models using  **Ollama** and **Open-WebUI** locally using Docker!
+Run AI models using  it's much easier than you think!!  **Ollama** and **Open-WebUI** locally using Docker!
 This repository provides a simple PowerShell script and a pre-configured Docker Compose file to make setup easy, even for non-technical users.
 Dont trust random scripts on the interweb, then do it manually, we’ve got you covered for that too!

 ---